Signed in as:

 At the individual level, effort shifts from meaningful work to containment.

-Rather than asking people to adapt harder, Reclaim supports a shift from reacting inside conditions to responding deliberately within them.
-It helps people move from noticing squeeze conditions to engaging them with clarity, judgment, and agency intact.
-Over time, this rebuilds capacity that has often been quietly depleted through sustained adaptation.
+Rather than asking people to adapt harder, Reclaim supports a shift from reacting within conditions to responding deliberately inside them.

-At the center of the method is Adaptive Integrity, the capacity to navigate competing demands without consistently losing clarity, judgment, agency, or a sense of self.
+the capacity to navigate competing demands without losing clarity, agency, judgment, or a sense of self.

 This capacity matters at every level.